PRS-NUS-Project/PRS_Research_Deliverables/SystemCode/TEP_Segmentation/README.md

 ## 📋 Project Description

-This project focuses on the development of an AI-powered segmentation model for identifying critical anatomical structures in surgical operation videos, specifically targeting Transanal Endoscopic Proctectomy (TEP) procedures.
+This project focuses on the development of an AI-powered segmentation model for identifying critical anatomical structures in surgical operation videos, specifically targeting Transabdominal Preperitoneal(TEP) procedures.
 The primary deliverable is a user-friendly Streamlit web application that allows medical professionals and researchers to upload images, videos, or frame sequences for real-time inference using a pre-trained Roboflow model.
 The application supports direct image segmentation, video frame extraction, and full video annotation, providing labeled outputs to assist in surgical analysis and training.

 Key objectives include: